-The Office for Human Resource Development and Recruitment (HRDR) would like to acknowledge the following students of the University at Buffalo, State University of New York, who in the graduate library and information studies course "Information Sources and Services in the Social Sciences" (LIS516), and their professor, Dr. Lorna Peterson, for their efforts in updating materials for this website: Jacob Bigelow, Melissa Blattner, Elizabeth Estes, Melissa Friedler, Chelsea Johnson, Patrick Melfi, Brandon Morrisey.
+The Office for Human Resource Development and Recruitment (HRDR) would like to acknowledge the following students of the University at Buffalo, State University of New York, who, in 2013, as part of the graduate library and information studies course "Information Sources and Services in the Social Sciences" (LIS516), along with their professor, Dr. Lorna Peterson, worked diligently in updating materials for this website: Jacob Bigelow, Melissa Blattner, Elizabeth Estes, Melissa Friedler, Chelsea Johnson, Patrick Melfi, Brandon Morrisey.

-In August 2000 this bibliography was compiled by Jan E. Hayes and Julie Todaro for the American Library Association, Office for Human Resource Development and Recruitment, and was funded by a Carnegie Reading List Grant.
+Originally, this bibliography was compiled in August 2000 by Jan E. Hayes and Julie Todaro for the American Library Association, Office for Human Resource Development and Recruitment, and was funded by a Carnegie Reading List Grant.